 13. Find Joy

-You find joy in a relationship where you are pretty much sad or feel lonely when you are with them than when you’re on your own.
+You find joy in a relationship where you are pretty much sad or feel lonely with them than when you’re alone.
 That is a sign of an unhealthy relationship.

-You must be able to laugh with your partner, find jokes, finish each other’s sentences.
-You must have those quirky, ridiculous, daft sayings and little noises that you make inside relationships.
+You must be able to laugh with your partner, find jokes, and finish each other’s sentences.
+You must have those quirky, ridiculous, daft sayings and little noises you make inside relationships.

-For Example, You know precisely what I’m on about those types of voices that you put on in the relationship.
-No one else in the world can see or hear the conversation communication techniques you used.
-If you don’t have these, it’s a sign the relationship is pretty much Deadwood now.
+For Example, You know precisely what I’m on about those types of voices you put on in the relationship.
+No one else can see or hear the conversation communication techniques you used.
+If you don’t have these, it’s a sign that the relationship is Deadwood now.

 I’m not saying that you should always be sunshine and rainbows and happy all the time in your relationship.
 What I’m saying is you feel comfortable with each other.
-But you can be a little bit childlike from time to time and explore that innocence of being a young person again.
+But you can be a little bit childlike occasionally and explore that innocence of being a young person again.

 14. Find Balance

 You won’t be able to share things fifty-fifty.
-For example, your partner might be working lots of long hours, which means that you have to pick up the dry-cleaning.
+For example, your partner might be working long hours, so you must pick up the dry cleaning.

 Maybe they’re in the hospital, perhaps something’s happened, and you’re expected to go there, then that means your partner deals with more things at home than you usually would.